Skip to content

 )

-Adding the name property to the instance will make it a unique identifier prevent it from being called multiple times.
+Adding the name and optional seed to the instance will make it a unique identifier prevent it from being called multiple times.

 Learn more about this in plugin deduplication.